openebs-archive/openebs-docs/docs/troubleshooting.md

 **Workaround:**

 cStor can consume disks that are attached (are visible to OS as SCSI devices) to the Nodes and no need of format these disks.
 This means disks should not have any filesystem and it should be unmounted on the Node.
-It is optional to wipe out the data from the disk if you use existing disks for cStor pool creation.
+It is also recommended to wipe out the disks if you are using an used disk for cStor pool creation.

 <h3><a class="anchor" aria-hidden="true" id="Jiva-provisioning-failed-080"></a>OpenEBS Jiva PVC is not provisioning in 0.8.0</h3>